 When learning about JWTs, some terms you hear a lot are signatures and signing.
 If the tutorials are creating JWTs, you may see them select an algorithm to create the signature.
 But what are signing algorithms, and how do they work?
-Read further and learn about JWT signing algorithms and the two most common algorithms, and which one is recommended to use in applications.
+Read further to learn the differences between the two most common algorithms, and which one is recommended to use in applications.

 When you create JSON Web Tokens, they are signed.
 Signing the token allows its recipient to validate that the content of the token wasn't changed and verify the original issuer of the token created signature.

 Signing JWTs doesn't make their data unreadable.
 Signatures only verify that the content of the JWT was not changed.

 The signature is the part of a JWT that verifies the content of the JWT hasn't changed since the moment it has been issued (as it would happen, for example, in bucket brigade attacks formerly known as "man or person in the middle" attacks).

 RS256 and HS256 are the most common algorithms used for signing JWTs.
 This article will go over some differences between RS256 and HS256.
 This post will not cover the other JWT signing algorithms, such as ES256 or PS256.

 To view more signing algorithms view the specs that lists all the signing algorithms.